mlibrary/fulcrum-epub-spec/README.md

 | ----------------- | ------------|
 | Yes | No |

-### 1.16.5 Fulcrum Resource References
+### 1.17.8 Fulcrum Resource References

-Once an EPUB is ingested in the **Fulcrum** platform, images, audio, or video referenced within EPUB content may be used to reference resources ingested in the platform.
-The **img** element may be replaced with markup that displays a resource such as a higher resolution image, audio, or video.
-The basename of the path (minus the extension) specified in the **img/@src** attribute should match the basename of the resource.
+Once an EPUB is ingested in the Fulcrum platform, images, audio, or video referenced within EPUB content may be used to reference resources ingested in the platform.
+The `img` element may be replaced with markup that displays a resource such as a higher resolution image, audio, or video.
+The basename of the path (minus the extension) specified in the `img/@src` attribute value should match the basename of the resource.

-For example:
+**Code example:**
 ````
 <figure role="group">
     <img src="images/movie_trailer.jpg"